 So instead, women often end up:

 That's what my workshops do.
-Clear, accessible education women should have had a long time ago, translated into simple, practical ways of working that support both wellbeing and performance.
+It's not complicated.
+It's just information women should have had a long time ago.

 You don't need a big initiative to make a meaningful impact.
 When women understand what's happening in their bodies, the changes tend to follow naturally.